amitsara/OMS-Agent-for-Linux/docs/Security-Events-Preview-Configuration.md

 2. Install and onboard the agent to your workspace as described here:
   - [Documentation for OMS Agent for Linux](https://github.com/Microsoft/OMS-Agent-for-Linux)

-3. Send the required events to the OMS Agent for Linux
+3. Send the required logs to the OMS Agent for Linux
-  1. Typically the agent is installed on a different machine from the one on which the events are generated.
+  1. Typically the agent is installed on a different machine from the one on which the logs are generated.
-	Forwarding the events to the agent machine will usually require several steps:
+	Forwarding the logs to the agent machine will usually require several steps:
 	- Configure the logging product/machine to forward the required events to the syslog daemon (e.g. rsyslog or syslog-ng) on the agent machine.
 	- Enable the syslog daemon on the agent machine to receive messages from a remote system.